hacpai/show-me-the-code/Python/README.md

 **第 0036 题：**Write a function called `nested_sum` that takes a nested list of integers and add up the elements from all of the nested lists.

 **第 0037 题：**write a function named capitalize_nested that takes a nested list of strings and returns a new nested list with all strings capitalized.

+**第 0038 题：**The (so-called) Birthday Paradox:

+1. Write a function called `has_duplicates` that takes a list and returns True if there is any element that appears more than once.
+It should not modify the original list.

+2. If there are 23 students in your class, what are the chances that two of you have the same birthday?
+You can estimate this probability by generating random samples of 23 birthdays and checking for matches.
+Hint: you can generate random birthdays with the randint function in the random module.